keif/keif.github.io/src/data/blog/migrating-from-gatsby-to-astro.md

 ---
+title: Migrating from Gatsby to Astro
 author: Keith Baker
-pubDatetime: 2025-09-07T04:00:00Z
+pubDatetime: 2025-09-07T04:00:00.000Z
-modDatetime: 2025-09-07T04:00:00Z
+modDatetime: 2025-10-09T06:53:52.822Z
-title: Migrating from Gatsby to Astro
 slug: migrating-from-gatsby-to-astro
-featured: true
+featured: false
 draft: true
 tags:
     - astro
     - gatsby
     - migration
     - blog
-description:
-  A summary of the process and decisions behind migrating our blog from Gatsby to Astro, including content migration, performance benefits, and simplification of the stack.
+description: A summary of the process and decisions behind migrating our blog from Gatsby to Astro, including content migration, performance benefits, and simplification of the stack.
 ---

 I recently completed the migration of my (meager) blog from **Gatsby** to **Astro**.
 This decision was driven by my desire to simplify the tech stack, speed up builds, and eliminate unnecessary GraphQL and plugin complexity.